Bean family (Fabaceae)

 Cultivation: The preference is full sun, dry conditions, and soil that contains gravelly material, a little sand, or clay-loam.
 New plants can be started from seeds, but growth and development are slow.
 Established plants don't produce foliage until rather late in the spring, but they develop quickly thereafter from the nutrients inside their taproots.
 Resistance to drought is excellent.

-Range & Habitat: Scurfy Pea is uncommon in Illinois, occurring from the NE section of the state to the west-central section in counties that are located near the Illinois river.
+Range & Habitat: The native Scurfy Pea is uncommon in Illinois, occurring from the NE section of the state to the west-central section in counties that are located near the Illinois river.
 Illinois lies along the eastern edge of its distribution.
 Habitats include hill prairies, dry upland prairies and gravel prairies, limestone glades, barren upland savannas, and areas along railroads.
 Scurfy Pea is usually found in high quality habitats, although it benefits from disturbance that reduces woody vegetation.
 In particular, it responds well to occasional wildfires.

 Faunal Associations: The flowers are pollinated primarily by small to medium-sized bees, including the Digger bee Svastra obliqua, the Plasterer bee Colletes willistoni, and the Dagger bee Calliopsis andreniformis.
 These bees are attracted to the nectar of the flowers.
 Some grasshoppers eat the foliage, including Melanoplus femurrubrum (Red-Legged Grasshopper), Melanoplus foedus (Striped Sand Grasshopper), and Melanoplus packardii (Packard's Grasshopper).
 The caterpillars of the flower moth Schinia jaguarina feed on the developing seedpods, while the leaf beetle Luperosoma parallelum feeds on the foliage.
 The foliage of Scurfy Pea is occasionally browsed by White-Tailed Deer and Cottontail Rabbits, even though it has been reported to be mildly toxic to livestock.
 It is possible that some upland gamebirds and granivorous songbirds eat the seeds, but records about this are lacking.